S-Rickman/S-Rickman/README.md

 - 👋 Hi, I’m @S-Rickman
-- 👀 I’m interested in everything/ Cats, dogs, knitting, weaving, video games, creating.
+- 👀 I’m interested in everything: Cats, dogs, knitting, weaving, video games, creating.
+I'll deep dive on a subject: neruoscience, architecture, psychology, and disgard.
+I might not be here tomorrow.
 - 🌱 I’m currently learning Web Development via The Odin Project
 - 💞️ I’m looking to collaborate on ... what I should do when I grow up
 - 📫 How to reach me rickman.susan@gmail.com